DP-Fusion: Token-Level Differentially Private Inference for Large Language Models: Background

-Therefore, based on our definition of DPI, DP-Prompt \cite{utpala-etal-2023-locally} is a local pure DPI algorithm (i.e., with $\delta = 0$) under a document-level neighborhood.
-In contrast, DP-Decoding \cite{dpdecod} does introduce input-level noise through its output perturbation step, which intuitively provides some privacy for the inference input.
-However, as the original analysis focuses on training data privacy, a precise mathematical characterization of the output distribution's privacy guarantees with respect to adjacent inference inputs is not established and remains an open direction for future work.
+where \(P\) and \(Q\) are probability distributions on the same sample space and \(x\) is drawn from \(Q\). \end{theorem} Because the Rényi divergence composes additively, RDP admits simple, linear privacy accounting under repeated composition.
+The resulting RDP guarantees can be converted back into an $(\epsilon,\delta)$ bound with Theorem \ref{thm:rdp_to_dp}, often yielding tighter privacy budgets than tracking $(\epsilon,\delta)$ directly. \begin{theorem}[RDP $\Rightarrow$ DP conversion {\citep{renyi}}] If an algorithm \(\mathsf{M}\) satisfies \((\alpha,\epsilon)\)-RDP for some \(\alpha>1\), then for every \(\delta>0\) it also satisfies \((\epsilon',\delta)\)-DP with \( \epsilon' = \epsilon + \frac{\log(1/\delta)}{\alpha-1} \). \end{theorem} \begin{definition}[Differentially Private Inference (DPI)] Let $m : \mathcal{X} \rightarrow \mathcal{Y}$ be a (possibly deterministic) prediction model and fix privacy parameters $\epsilon>0$ and $\delta\in[0,1]$.
+A (randomized) algorithm $\mathcal{A}$ provides $(\epsilon,\delta)$\emph{-Differentially Private Inference} for $m$ if the induced mechanism \(\widetilde{\mathsf{M}}(D)\;=\;\mathcal{A}(m,D)\in\mathcal{Y}, D\in\mathcal{X},\) satisfies the $(\epsilon,\delta)$-DP guarantee in Eq. \eqref{eq:dp_definition_paraphrased}. \end{definition} A mechanism is said to satisfy \emph{local approximate DP} if each individual’s data is randomized on their own device (\textit{locally}) before transmission, ensuring $(\epsilon,\delta)$-DP with respect to their raw data.
+Therefore, based on our definition of DPI, DP-Prompt \citep{utpala-etal-2023-locally} is a local pure DPI algorithm (i.e., with $\delta = 0$) under a document-level neighborhood.
+In contrast, DP-Decoding \citep{dpdecod} introduces input-level noise through its output perturbation step, which intuitively provides some privacy for the inference input.
+However, the original analysis addresses only training data privacy; precise inference time guarantees have not yet been established and remains an open direction for future work.